 You may or may not subscribe to the belief that Australia faces a change of government in the near future.
-The arguments for and against and the volume of discussions held over the barbecue are likely to ramp-up in the time between now and the next federal election, which must be held before the end of May next year.
+The arguments for and against and the volume of discussions held over the barbecue are likely to ramp-up in the time between now and the federal election.

-However one contentious consideration that SMSF trustees may be well advised to give some strategic thought to is the Labor proposal to abolish the ability to cash in excess franking credits.
-Not only that, but now the government is holding its own inquiry into the idea (more below).
+However one contentious consideration that SMSF trustees may be well advised to give some strategic thought to is the proposal to abolish the ability to cash in excess franking credits.

 Australia is unique compared to most western nations in having a franking credit regime that allows Australian companies to pass on tax paid at the company level to shareholders.
 These franking credits are very valuable; they reduce the tax paid on dividends or potentially enable the receipt of a tax refund by investors.

 Without franking credits, the profits of a company would be taxed under the company tax regime in the normal manner and subsequently the dividend would also be taxed, albeit in the hands of the shareholder, leading to double taxation.

 Given that superannuation funds are taxed at only 15% compared to the 30% paid by most listed companies, this will often lead to a situation where there are excess franking credits, which can then be used to reduce other tax.
 If the total tax credits exceed the tax payable on other income, then the remaining portion can be refunded.
 For this reason, shares that provide franking credits are popular with SMSFs and therefore often have a premium on their price.